pág. 8796

 button.
 There are no other ideas in this story.

--test text, which shows how students solved a problem using artificial
+The idea presented in the post-test text, which shows how students solved a problem using artificial

 intelligence (AI), is quite original and creative.
-The use of artificial intelligence in the
+The use of artificial intelligence in the problem-solving

 process gives the plot a modern and creative touch.